Jeanne Shaheen: LGBT rights

 Shaheen initially opposed same-sex marriage as Governor of New Hampshire, but in 2009 she came out in favor of marriage for same-sex couples and sponsored the Respect for Marriage Act.
 She also voted in favor of the repeal of Don't ask, don't tell, and supports government recognition of same-sex spouses of military and other government personnel.

 Minimum wage

 On March 5, 2021, Shaheen voted against Bernie Sanders's amendment to include a $15/hour minimum wage in the American Rescue Plan Act of 2021.

 Immigration

 In 2025, Shaheen was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

 Sudanese civil war

-In October 2025, after the Rapid Support Forces (RSF) captured al-Fashir in Sudan, Shaheen denounced the RSF massacre of local civilians, urged that the RSF be designated a terrorist organization, and harshly criticized the United Arab Emirates for its support of the RSF.
+In October 2025, after the Rapid Support Forces (RSF) captured El Fasher in Sudan, Shaheen denounced the RSF massacre of local civilians, urged that the RSF be designated a terrorist organization, and harshly criticized the United Arab Emirates for its support of the RSF.

+Foreign policy

+In September 2026, Shaheen placed a hold on a $2.8 billion weapons sale to Israel that included 40,000 one-ton bombs.
+She cited Prime Minister Benjamin Netanyahu's failure to address concerns over civilian deaths in Gaza, Israeli strikes in Syria, and settler violence against Palestinians in the West Bank.